tl-its-umich-edu/my-learning-analytics/README.md

 # Secrets

-The bq_cred.json is service account for Big Query, it neesd to be supplied and put into the /secrets directory and setup in the environment.
+The bq_cred.json is service account for Big Query, it needs to be supplied and put into the /secrets directory and setup in the environment.

 (Openshift Only) The /secrets/saml directory needs to contain 4 files for SAML configuration.
 These are currently hard-coded in settings.py though the path comes from the environment SAML2_FILES_BASE.